rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/authentication/_index.md

 Configuration of external authentication requires:

 - A local user assigned the administrator role, called hereafter the _local principal_.
-- An external user that can authentication with your external authentication service, called hereafter the _external principal_.
+- An external user that can authenticate with your external authentication service, called hereafter the _external principal_.

 Configuration of external authentication affects how principal users are managed within Rancher.
 Follow the list below to better understand these effects.